raj075512/bestEx-research-assignment/README.md

    - The final merged data is written to the output file.

 6. **Final Output**:
-   - The program creates a consolidated CSV file sorted by timestamp and symbol.
+   - The program creates a consolidated txt file sorted by timestamp and symbol.

 ---